 We began with a fair construction, with $p_e=p_f=0.5$, varying $q$ and $s$ over a range of values.
 For each combination of $q\in[1,20]$ and $s\in[1,10]$, we generated ten thousand automata by this method and determined how many of those ten thousand were Strictly Local.
 A heat map of the results is shown in Figure~\ref{fig:sl-5050}.
 As one can see, unless the alphabet is sufficiently large compared to the number of states, a vast majority of languages generated by this method are Strictly Local.
 The mean average had 87.57\% in this class, with $n=7$ and $s=8$ as the parameters yielding the result closest to this value.

 From there, we fixed $n=7$ and $s=8$ and varied $p_e$ and $p_f$ from $0$ to $1$ in intervals of $0.1$.
-For each parameterization here, we generated one thousand machines and catalogued which were Strictly Local.
-Of course, when the $p_e$ is exactly $0$ or exactly $1$, the resulting language is the empty set or its complement, and thus strictly local, so those cases are not exactly interesting.
-And if $p_f$ is exactly $0$ only the empty set is generated.
+For each parameterization here, we generated one thousand machines and cataloged which were Strictly Local.
+Of course, when the $p_f$ is exactly $0$ or exactly $1$, the resulting language is the empty set or its complement, and thus strictly local, so those cases are not exactly interesting.
+And if $p_e$ is exactly $0$ only the empty set is generated.
 But outside of these special cases, the effect of $p_f$ is dwarfed by that of $p_e$, where a sparser graph is significantly less likely to be Strictly Local.
 The heat map is shown in Figure~\ref{fig:sl-7q8a}.

 In sum, we cannot in good faith recommend random generation as a mechanism for producing test languages, as, without careful consideration of parameterization, the resulting languages are overwhelmingly Strictly Local.
-As this is among the simplest possible subregular classes, such generation could easily lead one to believe that a machine-learning algorithm performs significantly better than it might on a more diverse test set.
+As this is among the simplest possible subregular classes, such generation could easily lead one to believe that a machine-learning algorithm performs significantly better than it might on a more diverse set of regular languages.